oddkiva/sara/README.md

 * DO++ is small and thus easily maintainable and extensible.
 * DO++ is opensource and licensed with the MPL2 license.

+## Documentation
+Documentation is still under construction.
+Have a look at the doxygen-generated documentation [here](http://davidok8.github.io/doplusplus/)

 # Currently available module
 Currently added features are:
 - Core module